sashidhar498/Custom-Whatsapp/README.md

-Work on uploading files is still going on
+Work on 'uploading files' is still going on